drewhamilton/Skylight/README.md

 For Android: Skylight themes and a basic card view that can be used to display a skylight event.

 ### `:app`
-A demo app that demonstrates use of the library.
+A sample app that demonstrates use of the library.

 ## License
 ```